grokadok/gn-env-tool/README.md

 This is a development environment for GrandNode that:

 -   Automates the entire setup process including repository cloning, building, and dependency installation
+-   Features MongoDB data masking capabilities for secure development with production-like data
+-   Runs MongoDB from a provided dump file or folder
+-   Provides comprehensive logging of all requests and responses
 -   Allows connections via both localhost:port and IP:port
--   Provides comprehensive logging of all requests and responses
--   Features MongoDB data masking capabilities for secure development with production-like data

 ## Prerequisites